suspect-devices/digithink/docs/buildnotes/ezra.md

 }
 ```

-The actual configuration is smeared all over a linux conf.d style pile of configuration files and I am pretty sure I need to get rid of most of them.
+The actual configuration is smeared all over a linux conf.d style pile of files and I am pretty sure I need to get rid of most of them.

 ## Testing the new system.